Skip to content

 6 months — 3 years

 ART.
-454 CC Family Absolute Excuse
+454 CP Family Absolute Excuse

 Article 454 of the Criminal Code exempts relatives of the concealed person from punishment.
 This absolute excuse recognizes that the legal system cannot require a person to cooperate with justice against their closest family members.